Information Flow in Non-Unitary Quantum Cellular Automata: Introduction

 To provide the reader with a first intuitive understanding of how the information flow in a quantum system can be defined, an example of a simple, one-dimensional QCA is discussed in the following. \bfig {Illustration of one step of a local non-unitary QCA, the reset-swap map described in Sec. \ref{sec:resetswap}, consisting of local reset onto the state $\dyad{0}$ on every second site (indicated by boxes) followed by a pair-wise swap operation.
 Since only the $\dyad{0}$ operator is propagated to the right while all single site operators are propagated to the left there is a net flow of information to the left across the boundary (pink vertical line) in distinction to local unitary QCA where there is none.} \efig

 Referring to Fig.~\ref{fig:intro}, the pink vertical line in the center represents the boundary across which the information flow shall be measured.
 The QCA acts on two qubits at a time, updating nearest neighbor pairs of lattice sites at locations $\{2j,2j+1\}_{j\in \mathbb{Z}}$, followed by the same update on pairs shifted by one lattice site.
 The composition of the two updates together constitutes a single time step of the QCA.
 Each two-qubit update consists of three local operations: first, a quantum channel, indicated by a box, which resets the qubit on the left hand site of the pair to the state $\ket{0}$; second, an identity operation on the right cell, indicated by a straight line; and third, a swap operation, represented by crossed lines, which swaps the locations of the neighboring qubits.
 One can see that only the yellow and orange colored worldlines of the initial operators at sites -2 and 1 cross the boundary after one QCA step.
 Operators on the yellow path are reset by the map and thus only the operator $\{\dyad{0}\}$ is transported to the right, while on the orange path all four orthonormal operators $\{\op{0},\op{0}{1},\op{1}{0},\op{1}\}$ are transported to the left.
-Thus, in distinction to the unitary case where there is no flow, there is a net flow of information to the left for this non-unitary local QCA.
-We show how to define a measure that captures the information flow in discrete, translationally-invariant systems independent of the type or dimension of the quantum state below.
+Thus, in distinction to the unitary case in which no information flow is present, a net flow of quantum information occurs to the left for this non-unitary local QCA.

+In the next chapter, we show how to define such a measure which captures the information flow in discrete, translationally-invariant systems independent of the type or dimension of the quantum state.